Italy shuts down 4 regions as Europe tries lighter lockdowns :: WRAL.com

 Sicily and Puglia, two other southern regions, fell into a second tier of restrictions, while the rest of the country maintained more freedom of movement but with a 10 p.m. curfew and restaurants closings at 6 p.m.

-In Rome, Italy’s health minister faced Parliament to defend the government’s handling of the new phase in the crisis amid concerns the government has too often bypassed lawmakers during the health crisis.
+In Rome, Italy’s health minister faced Parliament to defend the government’s handling of the new phase of the crisis amid concerns the government has too often bypassed lawmakers during the pandemic.

 “In a great country like Italy, this cannot be the field of a political battle,” Roberto Speranza said, noting that the criteria being applied had been in place since April without dissent.
 “I say this with all my strength and from my heart: Enough.
 Don’t fuel polemics.”

-The restrictions took effect the day after Italy hit a new all-time high of single-day confirmed infections, at 34,505, and the highest number of deaths since May, at 428.
+The restrictions took effect the day Italy hit a new all-time high of single-day confirmed infections — 37,809 — and registered the highest number of deaths — 446 — since spring.
+Lombardy's latest caseload surged to nearly 10,000, accounting for more than 25% of Italy's new confirmed infections on Friday.

 "Maybe people are getting used to seeing 400 dead.
 That number would have people petrified in front of their TV sets.
 Now people seem more indifferent,’’ Luca Zerbini, a lawyer drinking a take-out cup of coffee near the Duomo cathedral.